lukaszflorczak/vue-agile/README.md

 </client-only>
 ```

+Component rendered on server side has additional CSS class: `agile--ssr`, so you can use it to add some additional styles or manipulations.

 You can also check [nuxt-agile](https://github.com/lukaszflorczak/nuxt-agile) repository and check working demo of vue-agile with Nuxt and SSR.

 ## Contributing